 In June 2019 the Workshop promoted Refugee Week by raising awareness on the situation for refugees along the Balkan Route and in Belgrade through factual social media posts.

-This accompanied our series of events: a comic book illustrating event for students with OKO NAS and local artists; a football tournament between teams from both asylum centres and local teams; a picnic for employees and volunteers of NGOs working with refugees to get to network; and a screening of the award winning Serbian short film "Anywhere: Bilo Gde" with a Q+A with the director, Aleksander Aleksic.
+This accompanied our series of events: a comic book illustrating event for students with OKO NAS and local artists; a football tournament between teams from both asylum centres and local teams; a picnic for employees and volunteers of NGOs working with refugees to get to network; and a screening of the award-winning Serbian short film "Anywhere: Bilo Gde" with a Q+A with the director, Aleksandar Aleksic.

 In December 2017, a regular student at The Workshop approached one of our volunteers and said how sad he was that he couldn’t engage in as much sport as he’d like, and he’d love the chance to play football.
 Not long after, The Workshop football team was born.
 Every week between January 2018 and the summer of 2019, a group of footballers from Krnjaca Asylum Centre and some refugees living elsewhere in the city have gathered in Palilula to play 5-a-side.